Ispat English Medium School

 Ispat English Medium School is an English medium school in Sector 20 of the Rourkela Steel Township in Rourkela, Odisha, India.
 The school follows the syllabus prescribed by the CISCE.

 History

-Ispat English Medium School, the only Indian Certificate of Secondary Education institution under the Steel Authority of India (SAIL), Rourkela Steel Plant was founded in 1961 with 27 students, five teachers and two classrooms.
+Ispat English Medium School, the only Indian Certificate of Secondary Education institution under the Steel Authority of India (SAIL), was founded in 1961 with 27 students, five teachers and two classrooms.
 It ran on the Indian Public School (IPS) system.
 The school has been affiliated with the Council for the Indian School Certificate Examinations, New Delhi since May 1964.
 It is one of the first schools established in Rourkela and the first to have English as the medium of instruction.
-Admission is only to children of parents working for SAIL, CISF, CRPF and other Central Government undertakings and REC.
+Admission is open only to children of parents working for SAIL, CISF, CRPF and other Central Government undertakings and REC.

 About

 In 1982 the institution started a Junior College (ISC +2) with a Science Stream.
-Its academic activities expanded with the new addition of a +2 Commerce stream from 2004.
+Its academic activities expanded with the addition of a +2 Commerce stream from 2004.

 In 2011, the school celebrated the 50th anniversary of its founding.